Stackclash/5e-vault/Weather.md

 ```

 # To Do
-1. Need config table to determine beginning and end of seasons in the configured months
+1. Need a config table to determine beginning and end of seasons in the configured months
+2. Need a config table to denote high and low temperatures for a climate

 # Thoughts about how to calculate weather
 1. Seasons determine how close temperature gets to the min and max of a climate
-2. There needs to a mechanic that weather doesn't switch from one extreme to the other day to day
+2. There needs to be a mechanic that weather doesn't switch from one extreme to the other day to day
-3.
+3. I'll need to create functions for the following:
+	- calculate distance to end or beginning of season
+	-